Excellent First-Time Home Buyer Tips

 I have been a Costa Rica real estate broker in Dominical and the South Pacific coast for many years.
 I have seen thousands of people come and go to Costa Rica.
 Some have smoother experiences finding their ideal places than others do.
 For that reason, I thought it time to tell you about some Costa Rica property first-time home buyer tips.

 What makes the difference between heartache and satisfaction in the property-buying process?
 Taking your time to gather information is a key to success.
 Tempting though it may be, do not rush into any purchases without all the available information.

 The dream of owning property in Costa Rica is alive and well.
 Retirees keep retiring and others are still tired of the bad weather or looking for new opportunities.
 Excellent values abound for both raw land for sale and homes for sale.
 First-time homebuyers from many countries continue to find what they are looking for and to make a good life for themselves in Costa Rica.

 Work with a reputable Costa Rica real estate agent

 This point cannot be over-emphasized.
-Naïve buyers who listen to sales pitches from taxi drivers, casual acquaintances and amateurs are in for trouble.
+Naïve homebuyers who listen to sales pitches from taxi drivers, casual acquaintances, and amateurs are in for trouble.
 Everybody knows of Costa Rica property for sale, yet few are qualified to help the buyer successfully complete a real estate transaction.
 Except for reputable Realtors.
 Many U.S. real estate companies have offices in Costa Rica.

 And there are many independent real estate companies with long track records.
 When you find the area where you want to buy, ask around for recommendations for the top Realtors.
 Do not work with amateurs or inexperienced operators.